nickhward/Aubo-Pick-And-Place/README.md

 **GPD_ROS**

-We will be inserting the point cloud that is being published from pass_through.cpp.
+We will be inserting the point cloud that is being published from pass_through.cpp on the rostopic names /output_cloud_filtered.

 Run in a new terminal: